metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 The game's just started and I already see that the Chargers struggling mightily against opposing rushers.

 The Jaguars red zone packages are a little uninspiring, to say the least.
 I expected better than just simple routes to create space.

+Jaguars defense seems to mix things up with man coverage and zone coverage.
+Nickel personnel is likely its base grouping on defense.